Baltimore Ravens vs. Los Angeles Chargers NFL Week 6 Odds, Plays and Insights for October 17, 2021

 Baltimore Ravens vs. Los Angeles Chargers NFL Week 6 Odds, Plays and Insights

-A pair of streaking teams meet when the Baltimore Ravens (4-1), winners of four straight, square off against the Los Angeles Chargers (4-1), who are on a three-game winning streak, on Sunday, October 17, 2021 at M&T Bank Stadium.
-The Chargers are a 2.5-point underdog in the matchup.
-A 51.5-point over/under is set for the game.
+The Baltimore Ravens (4-1), who have won four straight games, are slight, 2.5-point favorites against the Los Angeles Chargers (4-1), winners of three straight, on Sunday, October 17, 2021 at M&T Bank Stadium.
+The game has a 51.5-point over/under.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.